 Weather: Cool temps (50-60 degrees) & rain

 Since I arrived in Vienna around 1pm on Sunday, June 10th–I was a bit tired from the 15+ hours of travel.
 We picked up our rental car, turned on the BEST GPS SYSTEM EVER (thanks to our uncle who let us borrow his), and I successfully navigated the crazy fast driving of Austria to downtown Vienna.
 A quick rest at the hotel, and then we were off to explore the Botanical Gardens of the University of Vienna and the Belvedere.
 I’m grateful Erica had spent some time in Vienna before I arrived, so she could navigate the metro quite easily.
-We hopped on and made our way to St. Stephen’s Cathedral, which is simply stunning.
+We hopped on and made our way to california online traffic school reviews, which is simply stunning and we learned a lot about driving.
 The photos speak for themselves.
 Walking/running back to our hotel in the rain…we settled in & enjoyed the comfiest bed of our entire trip.

 Monday, June 11th- Still raining, we began our drive to Hallstatt, Austria.
 In Hallstatt we enjoyed taking the funicular up the mountain to the salt mines (didn’t tour–just there for the views) and enjoyed lunch at Balthazaar.
 My first taste of kasespaetzle and radler…and I was hooked.